mit-jp/cge-tools/crem_presentation/README.md

 Unlikely to need to do the following, but documented just in case

 # Build conda environment not from requirements file
-  $ conda install bokeh ipython-notebook node pytables
+  $ conda install bokeh ipython-notebook node pytables matplotlib

 # To manipulate the shape files